-There is a rich diversity of resources for US legal research - the USA has multiple legal systems and it is a particularly litigious jurisdiction(s), resulting in a proliferation of statutes, regulations and case law, as well the surrounding commentary sources.
+There is a rich diversity of resources for researching the law of the United States.
+The US has multiple legal systems and it is a particularly litigious jurisdiction, resulting in a proliferation of statutes, regulations and case law, as well the surrounding commentary sources.

-Middle Temple Library specialises in material from the USA - this includes an extensive collection of print resources as well as online subscriptions to key legal databases.
+Middle Temple Library specialises in material from the US - this includes an extensive collection of print resources as well as online subscriptions to key legal databases.